East Coker (poem): Poem

 East Coker is described as a poem of late summer, earth, and faith.
 As in the other poems of the Four Quartets, each of the five sections holds a theme that is common to each of the poems: time, experience, purgation, prayer, and wholeness.
-The time theme is stated in the first section as 'In my beginning is my end' which, given proper attention, might prove to lead into the eternal moment.
+The time theme is stated in the first section as "In my beginning is my end" which, given proper attention, might prove to lead into the eternal moment.
+The first section reflects on how things rise, fall, and are reborn, drawing on images of countryside houses built and destroyed, of rural life, seasons, traditional rituals, music and dance, and honoring the dead to evoke the passage of time.
+The poet emphasizes how life is intertwined with death and human actions are part of an eternal rhythm.

 The second section discusses disorder within nature, which is opposite to the discussion of order within nature found in the second section of Burnt Norton.
 Also, rational knowledge itself is described as being inadequate for explaining reality.
 Those who pursue only reason and science are ignorant.
 Even our progress is not progress as we continue to repeat the same errors as the past.
+The poet dismisses "the wisdom of old men", and says he wants to hear of their "folly".
+"The only wisdom we can hope to acquire", the poet claims, "is the wisdom of humility: humility is endless."

+The third section discusses the rulers of secular society and their flaws, within a meditation on mortality.
+All people, regardless of status, encounter death and the unknown, symbolized by the dark.
+Images of "running streams, and winter lightning.
+The wild thyme unseen and the wild strawberry" are featured.
+The tone is somber, and the poet urges the soul to be still and wait in faith.
+In this stillness lies hope for spiritual insight, but it must come from embracing the darkness and waiting without expectation; transformation and enlightenment come from surrender and acceptance.
+Here, the poet interrupts the flow of the poem to ask the reader in an informal tone if they want him to repeat his insights.